• Skip to primary navigation

 • Order through a local butcher.
 You can find a local butcher to order through, just make sure you’re giving plenty of notice since they will likely have to special order it.

 • Order through an online meat company.
-Another option is to order through an online meat company such as Snake River Farms.
+Another option is to order through an online meat company such as Snake River Farms for Kurobuta pork.
 You can easily order an entire rack, which is 10-12 ribs, and have it shipped straight to you.

 How long should you roast rack of pork?